 While it’s a staple in the South, okra doesn’t seem to have caught on throughout the country the way other “trendy” vegetables have (here’s looking at you, king-of-health-benefits kale).
 It’s a shame, because okra is one of the best high-fiber foods and tastes great.
 And while it’s often served fried, it’s even tastier when grilled.
 With just some simple seasonings, this recipe turns a plain vegetable into a tantalizing side.

 When grilled, potassium-rich sweet potatoes take on a sweet, caramelized flavor.
-And when you add heart-healthy olive oil, your favorite seasonings and fresh herbs, the result is a quick, easy and super healthy side dish or snack you’ll feel great about serving.
+And when you add your favorite seasonings and fresh herbs, the result is a quick, easy and super healthy side dish or snack you’ll feel great about serving.
 Just be sure to swap out the olive oil for avocado oil, or another oil with a high smoke point.

 You read that right: nachos prepared right on the grill!
 Use your favorite tortilla chips or make your own using organic corn tortillas (this is a great recipe for homemade tortilla chips).
 With fiber-rich black beans, sour cream (go organic), tomatoes and scallions, these loaded chips make a great appetizer for barbecues or even a full dinner; just add ground beef to the mix and serve with a side of avocado for even more healthy benefits.